 - This website brings together my work as a writer and publisher with my creativist teaching and campaigning.
-I share what I’m creating myself and also offer techniques, technologies and tools to others who want to go creative too, not just in work but in life.
+I share what I’m creating myself and also offer techniques, technologies and tools to others who want to go creative too, not just in art or at work but in life.
+It’s all connected.